How Long Do ACH Transfers Take? The Dirty Secrets on How ACH Works.

 But in reality, when doing an ACH transfer, it’s not black and white.
 There isn’t a person at the other end picking up a bag of cash and bringing it to another bank to complete your transfer.
-It’s like a digital series of instructions and record keeping by each bank and the Federal Reserve.
+Your ACH transfers are more like a digital series of instructions and record keeping by each bank and the Federal Reserve.

-What does this have to do with the time schedule?
+What does this have to do with the time schedule of an ACH transfer?

 When someone hands you a bag of money, you know that they had it to give to you.
 You know that you have it now to spend.
 It’s pretty black and white.
 It’s tangible.

 ACH is more like telling someone they have the money to spend unless they are told otherwise at some point over the next two days.
-Most people won’t spend the money in case they need to give it back, and since there is no actual confirmation, you are only left to assume that you can spend it when the waiting period is up.
+Most people won’t spend the money in case they need to give it back.
+Since there is no actual confirmation, you are only left to assume that you can spend it when the waiting period is up.

-But why the difference between 4 OR 5 days?
+But why the difference between four OR five days?

 This is mostly a matter of timing.
-Some vendors and banks have cut off times for sending batches of ACH instructions to the Federal Reserve and most only process ACH during normal business hours – not during bank holidays or weekends.
-At Abacus, our cutoff times to process ACH is 6pm EST Monday through Friday, and not on banking holidays – which means that any expense approved before 6pm, the ACH will get sent that night.
-So the difference between 4 and 5 days is based on lining up the timing of each part of the process across all of the institutions involved.
+Some vendors and banks have cut off times for sending batches of ACH instructions to the Federal Reserve and most only process ACH payments during normal business hours – not during bank holidays or weekends.
+At Abacus, our cutoff time to process ACH is 6pm EST Monday through Friday, and not on banking holidays.
+That means that for any expense approved before 6pm, the ACH will get sent that night.
+So the difference between four and five days is based on lining up the timing of each part of the process across all of the institutions involved.

-Long and the short?
 Until the magical day when banks are all operating on the same wavelength, we’re stuck between 4 and 5 days to process ACH.
 The light at the end of the tunnel is the same day ACH that the industry is trying to move towards.
-According to NACHA: